How much does it cost to finance or lease equipment?

 If you've been in business for 24 months or more, you will get better rates than if you've been in business for 18 months.

 If a business is going to fail, it's much more likely to fail in the first 24 months than later.

-Also, if you've just started your business, you might be able to lease a much lower dollar amount than if your business has been around for more than 2 years.
+Also, if you've just started your business, you can lease a much lower dollar amount than if your company has been around for over two years.
 We talk about this in more detail in other resources on our site.